-37.2.1.1 The entries will only be accepted from members of the ICF.

-37.2.1.2 Entries for all World Championships will be done on the form designed and provided by the ICF, which will be available on-line for each discipline.
-The form for each discipline is designed in agreement with the respective discipline Committee.

-37.2.2 Entries will contain unique identity number of competitor according to following formula:
+- 37.2.1.1 The entries will only be accepted from members of the ICF. - 37.2.1.2 Entries for all World Championships will be done on the form designed and provided by the ICF, which will be available on-line for each discipline.
+The form for each discipline is designed in agreement with the respective discipline Committee. - 37.2.1.3 Entries for World Championships for Masters can be made on an individual basis. - 37.2.2 Entries will contain unique identity number of competitors according to following formula: